 A tick can grow to the size of a marble.
 Adults and nymphs have eight legs, while tick larvae have only six.
 There is a mistaken belief that ticks jump onto their hosts or even fall out of trees, but ticks can neither jump nor fly.
 With their legs outstretched, they wait to grab and attach themselves to any passing host.

-How to Get Rid of Ticks in the Yard
+How to get rid of ticks in the garden UK

 As the adage goes, prevention is better than cure when it comes to ticks.
 Using outdoor tick preventative measures will reduce the risk of carrying them indoors in the first place.